UnusualNorm/ComputerCraft-CC-Server/README.md

 ## Disclaimer

-This project is currently NOT uploaded to NPM because it is entirely UNFINISHED, do not use it unless you are okay with manually typing lua, or you are developing.
+This project is currently NOT uploaded to NPM because it is entirely UNFINISHED, do not use it unless you are okay with some missing Peripherals and Global wrappers.

 If you are, please disreguard the "Install the package" step and manually install it using git: